nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/internet-information-services-iis.md

 ---
 {{! multiexcerpt name='internet-information-services-iis-content'}}
-This documentation gives you the guidelines to install a Nuxeo instance on a Windows Server and use IIS as a frontal web server.
+This documentation gives you the guidelines to install a Nuxeo instance on a Windows Server with the Tomcat server ZIP and use IIS as a frontal web server.
 This documentation is more focused on the IIS configuration.
 For more details about the installation of the Nuxeo Platform or IIS, please refer to the relevant documentation.

 Requirements: